KooshaOm/Escape-079-Retro-Game/README.md

      - Set `Language:` to `C` by clicking on the dropdown menu at the top of the UI.
      - Download the `concatenatedMainFile.c` file from the repository.
      - Copy the source code from the file and paste it into the CPUlator simulator.
+     - Click on `Compile and Load` button at the top to compile the code.
+     - Press `Continue` button at the top to run the code.
+     - Refer to `Devices` section on the right to use I/O devices.

   2. **Intel Quartus Prime Software and DE1-SoC Board**:
      - Clone the repository: